wootfish/eli.sohl.com/_posts/2019-08-09-ad-hoc-net-routing-idea.md

 But how do we establish connections without specifying who we're connecting to?

-Assign[^1] randomly distributed fixed-length addresses to peers, with no intimations at uniqueness.
+Start by assigning[^1] randomly distributed fixed-length addresses to peers, with no intimations at uniqueness.
 Each peer might even have several addresses.
 These are less about _identifying_ peers and more about peers _claiming responsibility_ for certain regions in a shared, co-owned address space (somewhat like node IDs in Kademlia).

-[^1]: Technically "assign" is a loaded word here.
+[^1]: Technically "assigning" is a loaded word here.
 The implication of address assignments coming from a central authority is not intended.
-Ideally peers' addresses would come from some sort of trapdoor proof-of-work function (possibly after hashing its output, if necessary).
+Ideally, peers' addresses would come from some sort of trapdoor proof-of-work function (possibly after hashing its output, if necessary).
 Peer addresses should somehow be made to expire after a fixed window of time, in order to complicate address squatting.

 Define distance between addresses via the `xor` metric, and endow peers with responsibility for the addresses closest to their own local addresses by `xor`.
 Every peer serves as an introduction point for any target address close to their own address.